PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Related Work

 Human-centered studies emphasize that poorly calibrated proactivity can undermine user trust, agency, and interaction quality when assistance is mistimed or misaligned \citep{zargham2022understanding,Chen2025NeedHelp,diebel2025ai,Pu2025Assistance,10.1145/3626772.3657843}.
-In parallel, personalization and user modeling~\cite{park2024generativeagents,ribeiro2020beyondaccuracy} capture latent preferences or goals from history, but focus on what users want rather than what they do not yet know.
-In contrast, our work treats unarticulated, task-relevant knowledge gaps as first-class elements of reasoning and frames proactive assistance as a calibration problem.
-By separating explicit needs from implicit gaps and regulating their use, \our enables calibrated proactivity aligned with user intent.
+In parallel, personalization and user modeling~\cite{park2024generativeagents,ribeiro2020beyondaccuracy}capture latent preferences or goals from history, but remain constrained to user's problem space rather than augmenting their knowledge itself.
+As a result, existing approaches do not actively model or address unarticulated knowledge gaps in user interactions.